embulk/embulk/README.md

 ## What's Embulk?

-Embulk is a plugin-based parallel bulk data loader that helps data transfer across various storages, databases, NoSQL and cloud services.
+Embulk is a plugin-based parallel bulk data loader that helps **data transfer** between various **storages**, **databases**, **NoSQL** and **cloud services**.

-You can download input and output plugins to integrate more file formats and storages.
+You can install input and output plugins to integrate many other file formats and storages.

-You also can write plugins to share your efforts of data cleaning, error handling, transaction control, and retrying.
-Packaging effrots into plugins brings OSS-style development to the data scripts which was tend to be one-time adhoc scripts.
+You also can release plugins to share your efforts of data cleaning, error handling, transaction control, and retrying.
+Packaging effrots into plugins **brings OSS-style development to the data scripts** which **was tend to be one-time adhoc scripts**.

 [Embuk, an open-source plugin-based parallel bulk data loader](http://www.slideshare.net/frsyuki/embuk-making-data-integration-works-relaxed) at Slideshare